-Frito Pie with black bean chili.
-Basically, a casserole of chili topped with a layer of Fritos that are covered in melted cheese and all your favorite chili toppings.
+In a nutshell, my Frito Pie recipe is a casserole of chili topped with a layer of Fritos that are covered in melted cheese and all your favorite chili toppings.
 A bowl of chili with cheese nachos baked on top.
-This is the ultimate Superbowl recipe, Frito Pie is one of my guilty pleasures, and I can’t remember the last time I ate chili without Fritos and cheese.
+This is the ultimate Superbowl recipe, my Frito Pie recipe is one of my guilty pleasures, and I can’t remember the last time I ate chili without Fritos and cheese.

 The Frito Lay headquarters is right down the street from where I live in Dallas, so Fritos and chili are a big deal here.
 Often, I will simply put the Fritos in the bottom of the bowl and spoon the chili over the top.
 Top the bowl with cheese, onions, and jalapeños and that’s good Texas grub.
 For this casserole, I spread the chili in an even layer, then build a layer of nachos, made out of Fritos on top.